achael/koral_lite/README.rst

   module load cudatoolkit/11.1
   module load gsl/2.6

-On Adroit also define the following commands in .bashrc to set up interactive jobs
+On Adroit/Della, we also define the following commands in .bashrc to set up interactive jobs

 .. code-block:: bash

-  alias sinter='salloc -p hackathon --nodes=1 --ntasks=1 --mem=4G --time=04:00:00 /bin/bash'
+  alias sinter='salloc -p gpu --reservation=hackathon --nodes=1 --ntasks=1 --mem=32G --time=04:00:00 /bin/bash'
-  alias ginter='salloc -p hackathon --nodes=1 --ntasks=1 --mem=4G --time=04:00:00 --gres=gpu:1 /bin/bash'

-and I start a cpu interactive session with:
+and then start a gpu interactive session with:

 .. code-block:: bash

   source ~/.bashrc
-  sinter
+  binter

 Then compile KORAL: